-Jesse E. Morris is our Executive Vice President, Chief Financial Officer and Chief Operating Officer.
+Jesse E. Morris is our Executive Vice President and Chief Operating Officer.
 Mr. Morris also serves as a member of our management team's executive committee.
-He has management responsibility over the firm's finance, treasury and internal operations.
-He is also a Senior Managing Director on our lower middle market investment team where his responsibilities include managing a portfolio of lower middle market investments where he is an active board member and assists those companies with various strategic initiatives, capital raises and M&A activity.
-Mr. Morris is also responsible for originating and executing on new investments for the firm.
-Mr. Morris has served as our Executive Vice President and Chief Operating Officer since joining Main Street in 2019 and as Chief Financial Officer since 2021.
-Since October 2020, Mr. Morris has also served as the Executive Vice President and Chief Operating Officer of MSC Income and as Chief Financial Officer of MSC Income since 2021.
+He has management responsibility over the firm's internal operations and is also a Senior Managing Director on our lower middle market investment team where his responsibilities include managing a portfolio of lower middle market investments where he is an active board member and assists those companies with various strategic initiatives, capital raises and M&A activity.
+Mr. Morris is also responsible for originating and executing new investments for the firm.
+Mr. Morris has served as our Executive Vice President and Chief Operating Officer since joining Main Street in 2019 and previously served as our Chief Financial Officer from 2021 until August 2024.
+Mr. Morris has also served as the Executive Vice President and Chief Operating Officer of MSC Income since October 2020 and previously served as Chief Financial Officer of MSC Income from 2021 until July 2024.
 Prior to joining Main Street, Mr. Morris served in various roles of increasing responsibility with Quanta Services, Inc. (NYSE: PWR) from 2014 to 2019 including most recently as Executive Vice President - Finance and President - Infrastructure Solutions.
 In this position, he oversaw the accounting, treasury, tax and financial planning and analysis activities and led Quanta's public-private partnership (P3) concession and private infrastructure investment activities.
 Prior to joining Quanta, Mr. Morris served in various financial and accounting positions of increasing responsibility with Sysco Corporation (NYSE:SYY) including as Vice President and Chief Financial Officer - Foodservice Operations and Vice President of Finance and Chief Financial Officer - Broadline Operations.
 Mr. Morris began his career as a certified public accountant and was an Experienced Manager with Arthur Andersen.

-Jason B. Beauvais is our Executive Vice President, General Counsel, Chief Compliance Officer and Secretary.
+Jason B. Beauvais is our Executive Vice President, General Counsel and Secretary.
 Mr. Beauvais also serves as a member of our management team's executive committee.
 He has management responsibility over the firm's legal, compliance, human resources and technology functions.
-Mr. Beauvais has served as General Counsel and Secretary since joining the firm in 2008, as Chief Compliance Officer since 2012 and as Executive Vice President since 2021.
-Since October 2020, Mr. Beauvais has also served as General Counsel, Chief Compliance Officer and Secretary of MSC Income and as Executive Vice President since 2021.
+Mr. Beauvais has served as General Counsel and Secretary since joining the firm in 2008, as Executive Vice President since 2021 and previously served as Chief Compliance Officer from 2012 until November 2024.
+Mr. Beauvais has also served as General Counsel and Secretary of MSC Income since October 2020 and as Executive Vice President since 2021.
+He previously served as Chief Compliance Officer of MSC Income from 2020 until 2023 and from June 2024 through November 2024.
 In addition, he is a member of the Board of Directors of the Houston Arboretum & Nature Center, a non-profit urban nature sanctuary.
 Prior to joining Main Street, Mr. Beauvais was an attorney with Occidental Petroleum Corporation (NYSE: OXY), an international oil and gas exploration and production company.
 Before that, Mr. Beauvais practiced corporate and securities law at Baker Botts L.L.P., where he primarily counseled companies in public issuances and private placements of debt and equity and handled a wide range of general corporate and securities matters as well as mergers and acquisitions.